qdm12/ddns-updater/README.md

 ![Web UI](https://raw.githubusercontent.com/qdm12/ddns-updater/master/readme/webui.png)

-- Lightweight based on Go and *Alpine 3.10* with Sqlite and Ca-Certificates packages
+- Lightweight based on a Go binary and *Alpine 3.10* with Sqlite and Ca-Certificates packages
 - Persistence with a sqlite database to store old IP addresses and previous update status
 - Docker healthcheck verifying the DNS resolution of your domains
 - Highly configurable
 - Sends notifications to your Android phone, see the [**Gotify**](#Gotify) section (it's free, open source and self hosted 🆒)
+- Compatible with all CPU architectures Docker supports (ARM, s390x, etc.)

 ## Setup